 We absolutely love our state homeschool organization, the Oregon Christian Home Education Association Network (OCEANetwork).
 We fell in love with it that first year and I think we’ve only missed one year since then.
-Yes, there are “big” conventions we could travel to if we wanted, but we choose to go to the state convention instead.

 Why Attend Your Homeschool Convention